JohnHiro84/JohnHiro84/README.md

 curriculum.
 The bootcamp teaches Ruby, Rails, SQL, mongoDb, react and the Mern stack.
-In the past, I've completed courses from Codecademy(ReactJs), some basic courses from the city college of San francisco(html/css/js), Responsive design and images from Udacity, and a backend course from free code camp (using mongoDb, Node and express).
+In the past, I've completed courses from Codecademy(ReactJs), some basic courses from the City College of San francisco(html/css/js), Responsive design and images from Udacity, and a backend course from free code camp (using mongoDb, Node and express).